Children

 Machon Micah: A Place of Learning

-Machon Micah students engage in a lively curriculum which covers Jewish holidays and traditions, Torah stories, Israel, Jewish values and various aspects of social justice.
-We also have activities involving music, Israeli folk dance, and Jewish-themed yoga and art.
+Machon Micah students engage in a lively curriculum which covers Jewish holidays and traditions, Torah stories, Israel, Jewish values, and various aspects of social justice.

 Enrollment Requirements

-Members: To access Machon Micah enrollment information, please login to your ShulCloud account.
-(Note: if you are having trouble accessing your ShulCloud account, please contact info@templemicah.org).
+Members: To access Machon Micah information, please login to your ShulCloud account.
+(If you are having trouble accessing your ShulCloud account, please contact info@templemicah.org).

 To view the most up-to-date class schedule, please see our Calendar.